mxz7/nypsi/setup.md

 ## 3. setting up christmas countdown

-the christmas countdown is a utility that sends messages counting down to christmas.
+for this feature, nypsi will need the `manage channels` permission. the christmas countdown is a utility that sends messages counting down to christmas.

 you can quickly set this up by using the command format below